US authorizes Pfizer-BioNTech vaccine for 12-15 year olds

 Tuesday May 11, 2021

+Some 20,000 pharmacies around the country were ready to begin to vaccinate adolescents, he said, and doses will also be shipped to pediatricians.

+COVID-19 vaccines from Moderna and Johnson & Johnson have also received emergency use authorizations from the FDA but only for individuals over the age of 18.

-Acting FDA Commissioner Janet Woodcock described the move as a "significant step in the fight against the Covid-19 pandemic."
+Acting FDA commissioner Janet Woodcock described Monday’s move as a "significant step in the fight against the Covid-19 pandemic."

 "Parents and guardians can rest assured that the agency undertook a rigorous and thorough review of all available data, as we have with all of our Covid-19 vaccine emergency use authorizations," she added.